kdmerino/VoidSplitter/README.md

 author: kdmerino

-Mini programs in various languages intra-communicating in various topological arrangments; built with a common build pattern.
+Mini programs of various languages intra-communicating through certain topological arrangements of the RPC net; built with a common build pattern.